 Halifax Harbour Ferry – This is the cheapest way to see Halifax by water!
 Take the Halifax Harbour transit ferry from the waterfront to Dartmouth where you can explore by foot and try some of the different beers and ciders at the different stops on the Good Cheer Trail all for $2.50 CAD for a round trip ticket!

-Citadel Hill – A National Historic Site in Canada and old fortification is a great place to visit during your time in Halifax.
+Halifax Citadel National Historic Site – A National Historic Site in Canada and old fortification is a great place to visit during your time in Halifax.
 Plan your visit around 12 noon to see the daily canon go off!

 Liked this post or found our 7 day Nova Scotia road trip itinerary helpful?
 We aim to make your Nova Scotia travels as easy as possible including some of the best Nova Scotia destinations from our visit!
 If you liked the post we encourage you to share on Pinterest below!
 Happy Travels!